 The aquatic ecosystem of Hilton Head Island and the Lowcountry is home to a wide variety of animals working in harmony to create the beautiful natural places we enjoy.

 Among these is the abundant fishery comprised of hundreds of species of animals, all of whom are woven into the food web.
-Close to the bottom of the cycle are bivalves and crustaceans which eat the barely visible planktons in the water.
-These shelled creatures provide food for many fish, birds and mammals, each of which has a particular adaptation to get through the shell and to the tasty meat of the prey.
+Close to the bottom of the cycle are bivalves and crustaceans.
+Bivalves and crustaceans eat the barely visible planktons in the water.
+These shelled creatures provide food for many fish, birds and mammals.
+All of which that prey have a particular adaptation to get through the shell and to the tasty meat.
 One fascinating fish in this group is the sheepshead, the fish with human teeth!

 Sheepshead is just one of the fascinating and delicious species of fish that abound in our waters.
 This May, get outside fishing!
 Whether you choose a 12-hour offshore charter or a three-hour kayak fishing trip, there is a style of local fishing to suit everyone!

 To book an outing with Outside Hilton Head, call 843-686-6996.